thedistance/TheDistanceCore/ReadMe.md

 - Xcode 7.3
 - Swift 2.2

+## Installation

+[Carthage](https://github.com/Carthage/Carthage) is the preferred dependency manager as it reduces build times during app development.
+TheDistanceCore has been built for Carthage.
+Add

+	github "TheDistance/TheDistanceCore"

+to your cartfile and run

+	carthage update TheDistanceCore

+to build the framework.
+Add to it your project according to the Carthage instructions.

 ## Features

 Reducing boilerplate code helps us to develop features faster and ensure they remain bug free with platform updates and so we don't forget tricky edge cases.